 - Exams will be distributed via OWL to your UWO email address. - Students will require access to a computer with a stable internet connection and word processing software. - The exam should be completed in a separate WORD file.
-Only submissions in either .doc or .docx are acceptable. - Name your file using this format: last name, period, first name, period, student number so that your file name will look like - smith.jane.123456789.doc
+Only submissions in either .doc or .docx are acceptable. - Name your file using this format: last name, period, first name, period, student number so that your file name will look like smith.jane.123456789.doc

-- Make sure to include your name, student number, and section number at the top of your exam document and make sure to clearly indicate which question you are responding to. - The file should be uploaded via the assignment tab on OWL by the deadline on the exam document.
-We will accept exams submitted past the due time for technical reasons but taking extra time past the allotted hours will result in a penalty. - Submissions will be analyzed by Turnitin.
-Exams shown to have significant matching with external sources, including other student submissions, will receive a penalty up to and including a grade of zero. - Students may be required to use ProctorTrack or other proctoring software. - To ensure fairness to all students, questions will not be answered during exams.
+- Make sure to include your name, student number, and section number at the top of your exam document and make sure to clearly indicate which question you are responding to. - Your exam should be uploaded via the assignment tab on OWL by the deadline outlined in the exam instructions.
+While me may accept exams submitted past the due time for technical reasons but taking extra time past the allotted hours will result in a penalty. - Submissions will be analyzed by Turnitin.
+Exams shown to have significant matching with external sources, including other student submissions, will receive a penalty up to and including a grade of zero. - Students may be required to use remote proctoring software. - To ensure fairness to all students, questions will not be answered during exams.